 Rural Demography and Aging: The LTSS Imperative in Rural America.
 In the coming decades, the older adult population of the United States is projected to expand significantly.
 This demographic shift will pose challenges for the nation’s health care and LTSS systems.
 Rural areas are likely to experience a disproportionate share of this growth, due to existing rural infrastructure deficits and the relatively high needs of rural elders.
 In order to help rural communities meet the increased demand for health/LTSS services, rural stakeholders and policymakers will benefit from having a current, broad-ranging, detailed profile of health care/LTSS needs and use patterns among rural and urban older adults.
 The proposed project aims to create such a profile through a literature review and analysis of data sets including the American Community Survey, the Area Health Resource File, and the Medicare Current Beneficiary Survey.

-Rural Health Clinics Chartbook: Community Characteristics and Financial and Operational Performance.
+Rural Health Clinics Chartbook.
 Rural Health Clinics (RHCs) address geographic access barriers for rural Medicare and Medicaid beneficiaries and, over time, have come to be recognized for their role in serving vulnerable rural populations.
-Over 4,000 RHCs serve rural communities in 44 states.Long considered part of the safety net by policymakers and rural advocates, their roles are tied to their location in rural, underserved areas.
-Recommendations for updating and improving RHC policies and regulations have foundered on the lack of data on RHCs.This lack of data has been an ongoing problem in developing support for changes in the RHC program.
-Building on the Maine Rural Health Research Center’s extensive body of work on RHCs and our 2003 RHC Chartbook, this project will produce a comprehensive, descriptive chartbook detailing the characteristics and status of RHCs nationally.
+Over 4,000 RHCs serve rural communities in 44 states, and are considered part of the safety net by policymakers and rural advocates.
+Recommendations for updating and improving RHC policies and regulations have foundered on the lack of data on RHCs, which creates challenges in developing support for changes in the RHC program.
+Building on our extensive body of work on RHCs and our 2003 RHC Chartbook, this project will produce a comprehensive, descriptive chartbook detailing the characteristics and status of RHCs nationally.

 Rural Health Clinic Financial Performace and Productivity.
 This study will use Medicare cost reports for independent and provider-based clinics to provide a detailed national picture of the financial and operational performance of RHCs and describe variations in performance related to revenue, costs, staffing, payer mix, productivity levels, and hours of operation across independent and provider-based clinics.
 The project will also develop measures that can be used to benchmark RHC performance over time.